derikon/TactJam/docs/studioProposal.md

 During the *share-session*, participants will present their strategies and share their tactons with all other groups.
 They will have the time to share their personal bodily experiences with TactJam and reflect on the creation process to compose tactons.
-Ideally, all par- ticipants will end this session with a list of dos and don’ts in mind when composing tactons.
+Ideally, all participants will end this session with a list of dos and don’ts in mind when composing tactons.
 These are also documented in the wiki by the organizers.
 We would also like to encourage the participants to summarize their impressions and findings in a short paragraph,